 You can put these on just after lunch and they'll be ready for dinner" .

 Here's how to smoke country-style ribs with Grill and Smoke BBQ.

 How to Cook These Ribs in a Crockpot?

-Unlike other leaner pork cuts like tenderloin, boneless country-style ribs are fantastic for braising in a stew or casserole in a crockpot.
+Unlike other leaner pork cuts like pork tenderloin, boneless country-style ribs are fantastic for braising in a stew or casserole in a crockpot.